 characters, put them in an unusual, historical context, and have them face challenging circumstances.
-Well time moved on and the publication of the Westphal mystery series gave incentive to put ARRIUS forward again, and thanks to my publisher, the protagonist Marcus Junius Arrius will be exposed to a modern century: With volume 1, Sacramentum, was published in 2017, volume 2, Legacy, will be released in April 2018 and volume 3 Enemy of Rome is under contract for release in early 2019.
+Well time moved on and the publication of the Westphal mystery series gave incentive to put ARRIUS forward again, and thanks to my publisher, the protagonist Marcus Junius Arrius will be exposed to a modern century: With volume 1, Sacramentum, was published in 2017, volume 2, Legacy, was released in April 2018 and volume 3 Enemy of Rome is under contract for release in early 2019.

 A recent unexpected surprise from my publisher was an invitation to publish a modern-day novel, Looking for Steiner, featuring the private investigator Jason Dermott who specializes in finding missing persons (see the synopsis under "Commercial Fiction").
 Because Volume 1 of the Arrius trilogy came out in July, I was advised to use a pen name for Steiner, thus I would like to introduce you to Wayne Preston.
 I wrote this book in four months as a break and a change of pace while writing Arrius.

 My approach to a writing project starts with the easy part, namely visualizing a plot concept.
 Next comes the harder part, chiseling away at a slab of granite prose to pull together events and characters to tell a story both believable in terms of setting and human nature.
 At the earliest opportunity, I try to get out of the way and let the characters take over.
 The unpredictability of an individual faced with a critical decision and multiple outcomes fascinates me and reminds me no matter how the story ending seems predetermined, the outcome is not predictable at all.
 I suppose that’s why my novels, whether historical, mystery, or commercial always focus on the prismatic dimensions of human nature.
 I’m always surprised how the story turns out and often different from the original concept.